 Generation Opportunity has over 4 million fans on Facebook and direct grassroots engagement with over a quarter million young Americans.
 The organization has

 over 130,000 followers across the state of Ohio developed through social media and grassroots activities.
 In addition to releasing

 Ohio poll results, Generation Opportunity has launched the Pledge to GO Vote Campaign aimed at further increasing the already growing enthusiasm and interest among young adults to participate in the presidential election.
 Generation Opportunity is encouraging its

-supporters, their friends, and all those within their networks to Pledge to GO Vote.
+Ohio supporters, their friends, and all those within their networks to Pledge to GO Vote.
 Read more about the initiative and sign the pledge here at

 Watch the video at